 The process of transferring data to an execution group on a broker so that it can take effect in the broker domain.
 For deploying message flows and associated resources, the data is packaged in a broker archive (bar) file before being sent to the Configuration Manager, from where it is unpackaged and distributed appropriately.

-Derby The database delivered by IBM Cloudscape Version 10.0, which is built on the Derby database from the Apache Software Foundation.
-Cloudscape does not modify Derby in any way, but provides additional function including installers.
+Derby The database based on the Apache Derby open source project from Apache Software Foundation.
 Derby database support is embedded in the broker component on Windows only.